Skip to content

 Fossils

 This place could be the oldest you can read about, dating back about 40 million years.
-You might wonder how on earth we could learn about the history of Wadi El Hitan, which is literally prehistory!
+You might wonder how on earth we could learn about the history of Wadi El Hitan, literally prehistory!

 Over time, drastic geographical changes occurred, turning the once-marine area into a rocky landscape.
-All that was left of the whales were fossils, which were first discovered during a geological survey led by H. J. Beadnell in 1902.
+All that was left of the whales were fossils, first discovered during a geological survey led by H. J. Beadnell in 1902.

 The Whales Valley: Rightly a UNESCO World Heritage Site